top of page

 Trillium Flourish – Skeleton Clock Build

-To be entered into the 2023 NAWCC Crafts Competition Lancaster, PA (July 13–16)
+Entered into the 2023 NAWCC Crafts Competition Lancaster, PA (July 13–16)

 Trillium Flourish is my first clock that I have built completely from scratch.
 It is a three themed clock in all aspects, comparing and contrasting traditional design, materials, construction and finishes with modern versions of same and tastes.